Creta5164/fmod-rmmv/README.md

   and output it through the bus, but this has not been implemented yet.

+- Create FMOD Event instance of RPG Maker's resources
+  FMOD can also create Event instances from audio files.
+  However, it has not been decided how to solve and implement RPG Maker's encryption/decryption pipeline.

+- Listener position and third-party camera plug-in compatibility unverified
+  If you have a third-party camera plug-in that zooms in, zooms out or controls the camera, there is a chance that the sound won't sound right.
+  If you want to make them compatible directly, search `Game_Map.prototype.updateListenerAttributes` in the `FMOD_MV.js`.
+  This contains the code to update the listener's position.

 - Can't support event callbacks
   Event callback is a feature that receives this signal from the game when a call function is put in an event created in FMOD Studio.